openmrs/openmrs-esm-core/packages/esm-config/README.md

 ## I'm developing an ESM module.
 How do I make it configurable?

-You should use this module, esm-config, to make your modules configurable.
+You should use this part of the OpenMRS Frontend Framework to modules configurable.

-Start with `npm install --save-dev @openmrs/esm-config`.
+Start with `npm install --save-dev @openmrs/esm-framework`.
 This is a runtime dependency, so you should also include it in `peerDependencies`.

 The main task is to create a config schema for your module.
-The config schema is what tells `esm-config` what configuration files should look like, including defaults and validations.
+The config schema is what tells the framework what configuration files should look like, including defaults and validations.

 ### Designing a schema